janet-dev/LevelCoder-WM/README.md

 <h2 align="left"><img src="docs/pictures/confirm-summary-mobile.jpg"></h2>

 ### Testing User Stories
+* As a visiting user, I would like to connect with the company via their social media.
+	- Upon visiting the Home page, the user is able to clearly see the company's social media accounts on the footer.
+	- The social media accounts included are:
+		- Twitter: users can follow and tag the company or share content.
+If the company follows the user back, then direct messaging is available.
+		- LinkedIn: users can follow and tag the company or share content.
+If their connection requests are accepted, then direct messaging is available.
+		- TikTok: users can follow the company or tag it in their video captions.
+* As a visiting user, I would like to see if there are more advanced courses.
+	- On the Courses page, the user is greeted by several course cards, listing the course details.
+	- The user can choose from advanced several-month bootcamp courses to a year-long [Level 5 diploma](https://www.gov.uk/what-different-qualification-levels-mean/list-of-qualification-levels#).
+* As a visiting user, I would like to subscribe to a newsletter in order to receive current news about the site.
+	- On the About page, the user is greeted with information about the site and it's creators.
+They are asked to subscribe to a weekly newsletter via a simple form.

 ### Further Testing
 1. Testing and validation was carried out on the Chrome browser, though the site was viewed through others (including [Microsoft Edge](docs/pictures/edge.jpg)) to check the functionality of the site remained the same.